bearkerb/tp/docs/UserGuide.md

 📌**Note:**
 - Any additional input after `list` command will be ignored.
-- `list` without any tenants will show you empty list, hence recommend you to add some tenants to the application.
+- `list` without any tenants will show you an empty list, hence you are recommended to add some tenants to the application before using this command.
 <br><br>

 ### 3.2 Maintenance Job Management